Fritzforcode/PyPenguin/docs/monitors.md

 * `"onlyIntegers"`: If `true` only integers are allowed in the slider.

 ## List Monitors
-* `"size"`: The size of a list monitor, because their size can be changed by the user.
+* `"size"`: The size of a list monitor, because their size can be changed in the editor.
 Must be an array coordinate. e.g. `[100, 200]`